syslog-ng/syslog-ng/modules/secure-logging/tests/README.md

 NOTE: In file test_secure_logging.c there is a preprocessor used:
 **RUN_CLI_SLOG_SMOKETEST**
-When this is available and set to 1, tests based on shell scripts are triggered.
+When this is available and set to 1, the CLI smoke tests based on shell scripts are triggered together with the Criterion unit tests on **make check**.

 Later this preprocessor might be defined in a different place.
 Currently the preprocessor is set to 0 directly in the module test_secure_logging.c due to issues with the CI test system on github.

+C code that makes scripts executable has been commented out also, because gitub CI tests tools do raise a 'high severity security vulnerability' error regarding chmod.

 ## cli01_syslog.sh